hiroa-inami/text-wallpaper-generator-4k/README.md

 # text-wallpaper-generator-4k
-Rust script to generate 4k resolution wallpapers with texts on a solid color background.
+Rust script to generate 4k resolution wallpapers with text on a solid color background.
 * Text into wallpaper
   * The text list is configurable in settings.toml
 * Randomized solid color background